top of page

 8 oz bean sprouts

-1 medium head of broccoli, cut into smaller pieces
+1 medium head broccoli, cut into small florets

 1/2 cup shredded carrots